 What Specialist Training is Offered and When?

 Go to the Texas Master Gardeners Association website.
-In the right-hand column of the homepage, look below the video for a menu of options and select TRAINING.
+In the top right-hand corner of the homepage, select ADDITIONAL TRAINING.
 Several links will be displayed, including Specialist (upcoming training options) and Training Information (an overview of Specialist Training).

 Qualification & Application